beojan/atlas-mpl/README.rst

    `Paper <https://github.com/NLKNguyen/papercolor-theme>`__ color
    scheme, along with a print version with a white background.

-   -  The default color cycle in all three styles is from the ggplot theme included with Matplotlib
+   -  The default color cycle in all three styles is generated with HCL Wizard

 -  Additional Matplotlib color definitions based on the Paper theme, and the `Oceanic